Hamid, North Khorasan

-Hamid (حميد, also Romanized as Ḩamīd; also known as Qal‘eh Ḩamīd) is a village in Baba Aman Rural District, in the Central District of Bojnord County, North Khorasan Province, Iran.
-At the 2006 census, its population was 651, in 135 families.
+Hamid (حميد) (Note: Also romanized as Ḩamīd; also known as Qal‘eh Ḩamīd) is a village in Baba Aman Rural District of the Central District in Bojnord County, North Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 651 in 135 households.
+The following census in 2011 counted 649 people in 166 households.
+The 2016 census measured the population of the village as 650 people in 173 households.